dbashford/MimosaWebAppSkeleton/README.md

 Mimosa has [lots of those](http://mimosa.io/compilers.html).
 Mimosa will build source maps when it can.
 It'll try real hard with your CSS pre-processors to only compile the files that matter.
 And Mimosa will concatenate all your templates into a single file without being asked.

-To play with these, run a `mimosa new <projectName>` from the command line.
+To play with these, run a `mimosa new <projectName>` from the command line. `cd` into the project, run `mimosa watch -s` and check what Mimosa does for you.